RSPB Gartocharn

 RSPB Loch Lomond

-RSPB Scotland has two excellent reserves in Loch Lomond and the Trossachs, at Inversnaid and Gartocharn, with very knowledgable and friendly wardens.
+RSPB Scotland has two excellent reserves in Loch Lomond and the Trossachs, at Inversnaid and Gartocharn, with very knowledgeable and friendly wardens.
 Here are more details about the reserve at Gartocharn, which I highly recommend for a family visit.

 How to find the RSPB Reserve at Gartocharn